ag169/Image-Captioning/README.md

 The model then generates the next token conditioned on its current hidden state(s) and input token\
 until it generates the `</END>` token.

-The model is trained with 'label forcing', i.e. it only sees the label tokens as its inputs.
+The model is trained with 'label forcing', i.e. it only sees the label tokens as its inputs during training.

 This is an initial implementation with the following hyperparameters:\
 300-dim embeddings (from-scratch), 512-dim LSTM layer, token-count cutoff of 10, 16 batch-size.\